This article applies to:

 long = ByVal x As Long

-Note that in C/C++ the "int" data type is compiler dependant.
+NOTE: In C/C++ the "int" data type is compiler dependant.
 If the function in C/C++ requires an int or int *, then this will equate to a short if compiled in 16 bit, a Long if compile in 32 bit.
 Use of 64-bit values are not currently supported.

 Please open a web support request and reference this article if you would like to receive some example files.
 These files show very generic C++ sources for compiling a .dll and also the experiment file to call it.
-There is also an experiment file that just shows how to call a .dll in E-Prime.